elisabeth-oliver-applitools/ASTR-Sample-Project/README.md

 - sitemap.xml : contains a list of urls for a "crawl" action to explore.
     - See "Supported Actions" - "Iterative Actions" - "Crawl a sitemap.xml file" for more information on how to call a crawl action.
     - See "sitemap.xml" in this project for an example of a valid sitemap.xml file.

+Run this ASTR project from the command line with the command:

+    java  -jar ApplitoolsSimpleTestRunner-3.58.1.jar job.xml